 Let’s take a look at the five segmentation strategies that will allow you to create targeted emails that will get your customers to take action right away.

-1. Target Email by Your Customer’s Stated Needs
+1. By Your Customer’s Stated Needs

 Whether it be to accomplish a goal, overcome an obstacle, or fix a problem, all of your customers come to you for a reason.